wusla17/Aether_expo/README.md

 -   **Enhanced UI with React Native Paper**: The user interface has been refactored to utilize `react-native-paper` components, providing a **consistent** and **modern Material Design** look and feel.
 -   **Note-Taking**: Create, edit, and organize notes with a simple interface.
 Notes are accessible through a dedicated section, allowing for **quick capture of ideas** or information.
 -   **Task Management**: Add and manage tasks with a todo list feature.
 Users can create new tasks and **track their completion status**.
--   **Tab Navigation**: Utilizes Expo Router for file-based routing with a tabbed interface, providing **easy access** to Home, Search, Todo, and Notifications sections, with a **custom tab bar** for improved aesthetics.
+-   **Tab Navigation**: Utilizes Expo Router for file-based routing with a tabbed interface, providing **easy access** to Home, Search, Todo, and Notifications sections.
+-   **Redesigned Bottom Navigation**: A stylish and modern bottom navigation bar with a glassmorphism effect, providing a visually appealing and intuitive user experience.

 ## 🎯 Why Aether?
 (For Developers & Users)